-Everyone knew the cost of letting such monster loose.
+Everyone knew the cost of letting such a monster loose.
 It was them or their families back home, and they knew that the thought of their loved ones being killed made them seethe with anger.
-Like a rumbling volcano ready to blow up, the elven soldiers were like a wave of tsunami, rushing in to challenge the Behemoth one last time.
-Even the players were pulled in by the enthusiasm of everyone and charged screaming until their throat went hoarse.
+Like a rumbling volcano ready to blow up, the elven soldiers were like a wave of the tsunami, rushing in to challenge the Behemoth one last time.
+Even the players were pulled in by the enthusiasm of everyone and charged screaming until their throats went hoarse.

 head first with tooth and claw.
-Vaillant summoned up more skeletons armies to back him up as they started to pop up like weeds, mixing in with Zero’s remaining skeletal army.
-They climbed, hacked, and even sawed off any part of the Behemoth as they could.
+Then, Vaillant summoned more skeletons’ armies to back him up as they started to pop up like weeds, mixing in with Zero’s remaining skeletal army.
+They climbed, hacked, and even sawed off any part of the Behemoth.

 With every ounce of deadly fire he could muster, he spat out until he could no more.
 The Behemoth shuddered, and with its last dying breath, it died.

 You have leveled up!

 You have leveled up!

 You have leveled up!

 You have leveled up!

 You have leveled up!

 You have leveled up!

 You have leveled up!

 You have done the killing blow!
 You were given the title Demon Slayer!

 All status has been increased by +10.

 Fame has increased by 1,467.

 Quest of the Holy Mantle has been updated.

 Quest of the Holy Mantle

 <Special Seed Shard Side Quest: Behemoth>

-Special quest has been accomplished.
+A special quest has been accomplished.
 The death of the demon Behemoth had caused a large part of the Demon’s Prince army to be harmed.

 Failure: Loss of levels and decrease in affinity with the Elven Queen.
-Incapable to resurrect for one week.
+Incapable of resurrecting for one week.